leonow32/verilog-fpga/readme.md

 **Input/Ouptut:**

++ [Syncronizer](/syncronizer) - A module for synchronizing asynchronous inputs with the clock domain of an FPGA.
+The implementation of this module at the GPIO input pins solves the problem of metastability.
+Changes in the state of the asynchronous input are visible on the synchronous output, but are delayed by a maximum of 2 clock cycles.
 + [Edge Detector](/edge_detector) - A simple module that is used to detect the rising and falling edge of any signal.
 If a change in the signal is detected, a pulse of one clock cycle length will be generated on the `RisingEdge_o` and `FallingEdge_o` outputs.
 Important - the signal under test must be synchronized with the clock.
 + [Debouncer](/debouncer) - A module used to filter the vibration of mechanical button contacts.
 After changing the state of the input `NoisySignal_i`, the module waits the time specified by the parameter .
 If the input state is stable during this time, then the output state `FilteredSignal_o` changes.
 + [Rotary Encoder](/rotary_encoder) - Module supporting a rotary encoder.
 Allows recognition of increment and decrement signals of ecoders, which have four pulses per click.